AldenirLuiz/jogo_da_velha/README.md

 # jogo_da_velha
-Jogo da Velha com GUI Tkinter.
-Otimo para estudos
+Projeto de estudos Jogo da Velha com GUI Tkinter.

 MIT License

-Copyright (c) 2021 Aldenir Luiz
+Copyright (c) 2021-2022 Aldenir Luiz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal